2015 Ogun State gubernatorial election: PDP primary

 The PDP primary election was held on Monday, December 8, 2014.
-Even after the National Working Committee (NWC) of the party claimed the election was unauthorized, it was still carried out to produce Adegboyega Isiaka who polled 705 votes as the party's state governorship flag bearer, defeating closest contender, Kayode Amusan, with 150 votes.
+Even after the National Working Committee (NWC) of the party claimed the election was unauthorized, it was still carried out to produce Adegboyega Isiaka who polled 705 votes as the party's state governorship flag bearer, defeating closest contender, Jelili Kayode Amusan, with 150 votes.
 Omoba Segun Adewale, however, got no vote.
 There were over 900 delegates from all over the state.
 Other aspirants for the race include: former Speaker of the House of Representatives, Rt.
 Hon.
 Dimeji Bankole; former Minister for Mines and Power, Alh.
 Sarafadeen Ishola; former chairman Abeokuta South LGA, Prince Yanju Lipede, and others.
 Nine aggrieved aspirants, including: Asiwaju Tony Ojesina, Prince Yanju Lipede, Dr. Remilekun Bakare, Alh.
 Sarafa Tunji Ishola, Dr. Yomi Majekodunmi, Prof. David Bamgbose, Isiaq Akinlade, Alh.
 Rafiu Ogunleye and Hon.
 Dimeji Bankole, boycotted the election.